 They still aren’t immortal.
 Even people raising chickens in ideal conditions still can have sick chickens and antibiotics aren’t a panacea otherwise I could just take antibiotics everyday and never get sick.
 That is not what happens.
 Disease is a very serious issue specially in factory farms where population density is high.
 Any sick chicken could quickly spread it to all the others resulting in massive losses.
 Everything needs to be controlled and monitored and when some shit happens they need to track down what and why it happened and how to prevent it from happening again.
 If 100 000 animals suddenly die and your only answer is “lol shit happens” you will soon go broke because more animals will keep dying until you run out of money.

 In early 1960s 100 000 healthy turkeys suddenly died in England by what was called unknown turkey “X” disease.
 They didn’t really know what it was at the time.
 Was it a new virus?
 Poisoned by saboteurs?
 It turns out that it was caused by Brazilian groundnut meal affected by Aspergillus flavus used in their feed.
 Under optimal weather conditions this fungi produces aflatoxins, in humans it lead to hepatic cancer but for turkeys it is lethal.
-This is how we discovered aflatoxins, your “lol, just give them antibiotics” would have fucked it up exponentially.
+This is how we discovered aflatoxins, your “lol, just give them antibiotics” would have fricked it up exponentially.
 Like any business farms need to keep track of what is going on, identify and solve any issues that show up.

 >Disease is a very serious issue specially in factory farms